In the summer of 2018, I decided to go for a walk.

 This is why stepping away from our smartphones to reconnect with ourselves is more important now than ever.

-It took me three weeks of walking to digitally unwind; to train myself to not reach for my phone every two minutes.
+It took me three weeks of walking to digitally unwind and back into soul realignment; to train myself to not reach for my phone every two minutes.

 When I ventured into the magical land of no reception [the Scottish Highlands] something amazing happened.
 I was able to have important conversations with myself.
 I was able to address past trauma I wasn’t aware existed and heal.
 My relationship with myself deepened and my confidence grew.
 I developed valuable practices to carry into everyday life.